vernamlab/SCAPEgoat/README.md

 4. **Organize Notebooks and Traces**:
-   - Place the `CEMA_scapegoat` Jupyter Notebook within the downloaded traces directory, ensuring it is at the same level as the `CEMA` folder (acts as the parent directory).
+   - Place the main Jupyter Notebook within the appropriate directory, ensuring it is correctly positioned relative to any required folders or dependencies.
-   - Ensure the `CEMA_functions` Jupyter Notebook is located alongside the `CEMA_scapegoat` notebook or set an appropriate path.
+   - Verify that any supporting notebooks or scripts are located in the correct directory or update file paths accordingly.
 5. **Verify Import Paths**:
-   - Confirm that all import paths are correct in the `CEMA_scapegoat` and `setup_script` notebook to ensure seamless execution.
+   - Ensure all import paths are correctly set in relevant notebooks or scripts to prevent execution errors.

 ## Usage